 Connect with a mental health professional

-If the person you are concerned about already has an outpatient therapist, connect with them as part of the support team.
-If the person does not have an outpatient therapist, you can make a referral for them.
+If the teen you are concerned about already has an outpatient therapist, connect with them as part of the support team.
+If they don’t have an outpatient therapist, you can make a referral for them.
 There are many options for outpatient therapy including traditional therapy in an office, school-based therapy, and in-home therapy.
 In addition to outpatient therapy, there are several different levels of care available including day programs and psychiatric hospitalization.

 If you or someone you know is at immediate risk, please call 911 or go to your nearest emergency room.